What You Need to Know About Programmatic Advertising

 How does programmatic technology automate bidding?

-In a programmatic setting, publishers serve ads dynamically based on the individual user visiting a webpage or app.
+In a programmatic setting, publishers serve ads dynamically based on the individual user visiting a webpage or app, thereby limiting impression waste by focusing on the right users in the right place at the right time.
 To do this, publishers use real-time auctions to determine which ad shows each time a user visits one of their webpages or app screens.

 For example, let’s say you visit a webpage.
 When you click on the URL, the browser sends information about you (e.g., demographic information and online behaviors) and the webpage (e.g., main page topics) to a series of platforms that handle the buying and selling of ad impressions.